 - 40% of newly shipped smart home devices support the Matter protocol as of Q4 2025, up from under 5% in Q4 2023 (CSA, 2025).

-- Smart lighting has the highest Matter adoption rate of any category, with Philips Hue, Nanoleaf, and Eve all shipping Matter-certified products (CSA, 2025).
+- Smart lighting has the highest Matter adoption rate of any category, with Philips Hue and Nanoleaf Shapes shipping Matter-certified products (CSA, 2025).

 SHE Proprietary Protocol Data

 - SHE Data: Our SHE Protocol Coverage Score — which measures protocols multiplied by ecosystem integrations, divided by device price — shows the Home Assistant Green delivers 444 protocol-coverage-per-dollar versus 53 for the Amazon Echo Hub (SmartHomeExplorer editorial analysis).
+The Aqara Hub M3 and Samsung SmartThings Station also score highly.
 Full methodology in our smart home hub guide.

 - SHE Data: Across our 64 compatibility profiles, devices that support Matter have an average of 3.4 ecosystem integrations versus 2.1 for non-Matter devices — a 62% improvement in cross-platform compatibility (SmartHomeExplorer editorial analysis).